kishanwn/GPCN/README.md

 ## Data

 We used two sources for node-calssification data.
 The well known datasets Cora, Citeseer,... datasets are from [1].
 We also used the recently published non-homopuilous data from [2] and [3].
-We converted the non-homogenous datasets from [2] and [3] to a convenient .pt format that is available in the newdata_split folder.
+We converted the non-homogenous datasets from [2] and [3] to a convenient .pt formats that are available in the newdata_split folder.

 ## Experiments